 KYW-TV, Philadelphia, Pa.—Feb.
 18, 2019

 Unmarked graves found at development project where African-Americans said to be buried

 Written on: February 15th, 2019 in News

-Beginning at midnight on Feb.
-15, 2019, the Delaware Division of Historical and Cultural Affairs will be seeking qualified applicants for the position of Conservation Technician I. Applications for the position will be available on the Delaware Employment Link at that time.
+The Delaware Division of Historical and Cultural Affairs is currently seeking qualified applicants for the position of Conservation Technician I. Job applications are available by going to the Delaware Employment Link.

-The Conservation Technician I will be responsible for, among a number of other tasks, hands-on horticultural and arboricultural work.
+Based at the Belmont Garage located at 217 Smyrna-Leipsic Road in Smyrna, the Conservation Technician I will be responsible for, among a number of other tasks, hands-on horticultural and arboricultural work.
 Application opening date: Feb.
-15, 2019.
-Closing date: Feb.
-21, 2019.
+20, 2019.
+Closing date: March 5, 2019.

 On Jan.
 2, 2019, the Delaware Division of Historical and Cultural Affairs’ State Historic Preservation Office welcomed archaeologist John W. Martin as the newest member of its team of cultural-resource professionals who are working to preserve Delaware’s historic places and unique cultural identity.

 Martin’s responsibilities at the division include consulting with federal, state and local agencies and applicants concerning the effects of their projects on historic properties; reviewing archaeological work involving the identification, evaluation and treatment of sites; and supporting and participating in public outreach activities.
 In addition, he is advising agencies and constituents on appropriate delineation of cemeteries, and coordinating the division’s response to discoveries of unmarked burials.